homecoded/ImpUnit/README.md

 A very light-weight unit-testing framework written in Javascript.

-* very small (under 150 lines of code, compressed size around 1kB) and very easy to use
+* very small (under 150 lines of code, compressed size around 1.5kB) and is very easy to use
 * supports multiple test suites
 * provides assertTrue and assertEquals methods
 * a test-suite object is scanned for test-methods and executed